-- a.
-Passing the Praxis Core Academic Skills Test.
-Or... - b.
-Without passing the Praxis Core Academic Skills Test, the candidate must have earned a cumulative GPA of 2.80 in the Bachelor's degree.
-Such candidates must sign the Acknowledgement of Alternative Admission to Education Program form. - c.
-Even though a candidate may be admitted to the Education Program, passing scores are required for teacher certification in the state of Nebraska. - 2.
-Complete and pass a criminal background check. - Candidate must complete Disclosure of Emotional/Mental Health Statement and submit to Concordia Education Department - Candidate must complete Felony/Misdemeanor Statement and submit to Concordia Education Department. - 5.
-Candidate must have a 2.75 GPA and at least a C or better in all courses.
+- 1. Complete and pass a criminal background check. - Candidate must complete Disclosure of Emotional/Mental Health Statement and submit to Concordia Education Department - Candidate must complete Felony/Misdemeanor Statement and submit to Concordia Education Department. - Candidate must have a 2.8 GPA and at least a C or better in all courses.